 How to Pay Off Credit Card Debt: A Step-by-Step Calculator Guide

 A credit card payoff calculator shows exactly how long it will take to eliminate your credit card balance based on your current balance, APR, and monthly payment.
 With the average credit card APR exceeding 22% in 2026, a $7,000 balance with minimum-only payments takes over 17 years to pay off and costs $10,600+ in interest.
 Use our Credit Card Calculator(/finance/credit-card-calculator) to see your exact payoff timeline.
-I learned the hard way how credit card interest compounds.
-In my mid-20s, I charged $6,200 for a kitchen renovation onto a 24.99% APR card, telling myself I'd pay it off "in a few months."
-Eighteen months later, I'd paid $2,800 and still owed $5,100 — nearly all my payments had gone to interest.
-That experience taught me to always run the numbers before carrying a balance. !Credit card minimum payment trap showing $5,000 balance at 22% APR costing $8,200 in interest over 27...
+Credit card interest compounds in a way that surprises most people the first time.
+A common pattern: someone in their mid-20s charges $6,200 for a kitchen renovation onto a 24.99% APR card, planning to pay it off "in a few months."
+Eighteen months later, they've paid $2,800 and still owe $5,100 — nearly all of it went to interest.
+That is the case for always running the numbers before carrying a balance. !Credit card minimum payment trap showing $5,000 balance at 22% APR costing...

 Personal Loan Comparison: Rates, Terms, and Lender Types Explained

 A personal loan is a fixed-rate, fixed-term unsecured loan that you repay in equal monthly installments, typically ranging from $1,000 to $100,000 with terms of 2-7 years.
 Rates vary widely — from 7% for excellent credit to 36% for poor credit — so comparing lenders is essential.
 Use our Personal Loan Calculator(/finance/personal-loan-calculator) to calculate exact payments for any rate and term combination.
-When I helped a friend refinance $18,000 in credit card debt into a personal loan in 2022, the rate difference between the first offer (16.5% from his bank) and the best offer (9.9% from an online lender) saved him $3,400 in interest over 4 years.
-That 30-minute comparison literally paid $3,400 — yet most people accept the first offer they get. !Personal loan interest rates by credit score showing ranges from 5-8% for excellent credit to 20-36% for poor credit with monthly payment comparison(/images/blog/personal-loan-rates.svg) Personal Loan Rates by...
+Consider a representative case: refinancing $18,000 in credit card debt into a personal loan.
+The rate difference between a first offer (16.5% from a bank) and the best offer (9.9% from an online lender) saved $3,400 in interest over 4 years.
+A 30-minute comparison literally paid $3,400 — yet most people accept the first offer they get. !Personal loan interest rates by credit score showing ranges from 5-8% for excellent credit to 20-36% for poor credit with monthly payment comparison(/images/blog/personal-loan-rates.svg) Personal Loan Rates by Credit Score Your credit...